cybozu-go/well/DESIGN.md

 Basically, an environment can be considered as a barrier synchronizer.

+There is no way to obtain the context inside `Environment` other than `Go`.
+If `Environment` had `Context() context.Context` method, users would almost fail to stop goroutines gracefully as such goroutines will not be waited for by `Wait`.

 ### The global environment

 The framework creates and provides a global environment.